Intrinsically-Sublime/tiny-sub-webgui/README.md

 Download the complete project to the location you would like to run the project from. https://github.com/Intrinsically-Sublime/tiny-sub-webgui.git

+Edit the docker-compose-yml file to set your folder bindings, timezone and port

 To pull the tinyfilemanger and ytdl-sub docker images and start the program
 ```
 docker compose up -d